4. Maxwell eigenmode extraction of a coplanar waveguide resonator with adaptive meshing

 script_dir = Path(__file__).parent.resolve()

-# code to check that the mesh and raw geometry files exist
+# Check if the mesh and raw geometry files exist.

 if not os.path.isfile(fpath_mesh) or not os.path.isfile(fpath_xao):